-Not liking the way her deep, husky voice coiled around him like a sensual embrace, he replied curtly, “Julian Reid.”
-Also unwelcomed was her play on the word “big.”
+“Julian Reid,” he replied curtly, not liking the way her deep, husky voice coiled around him like a sensual embrace.
+Also unwelcome was her play on the word “big.”

-“Good looks obviously run in the family,” she murmured, giving his sister a playful wink.
+“Good looks obviously run in the family.”
+She shot his sister a playful wink.